rocky-linux/documentation/docs/guides/web/nginx-mainline.md

     If you are installing Nginx on a container such as LXD/LXC or Docker, you can just skip this part for now.
 The firewall should be handled by the host OS.

-If you try to view a web page at your machine’s IP address or domain name from another computer, you’re probably going to get nothing.
-Well, that’ll be the case as long as you have a firewall up and running.
+You'll probably get nothing if you try to view a web page at your machine’s IP address or domain name from another computer.
+Well, that’ll be the case if you have a firewall up and running.

 To open up the necessary ports so that you can actually "see" your web pages, we will use Rocky Linux's built-in firewall, `firewalld`.
 The `firewalld` command for doing this is `firewall-cmd`.
-There are two ways to do it: the official and manual. *In this instance, the official way is best,* but you should know both for future reference.
+There are two ways to do it: the official and the manual. *In this instance, the official way is best,* but you should know both for future reference.

-The official way opens up the firewall to the `http` service, which is of course the service that handles web pages.
+The official way opens up the firewall to the `http` service, which is, of course, the service that handles web pages.
 Just run this:

 ```bash
 sudo firewall-cmd --permanent --zone=public --add-service=http